 When you drink or eat wine, it includes your taste buds and scent and contributes to your overall interpretation of wine.
-The tastes, flavors, and emotions of wine include the interaction you taste when sampling wine
+The tastes, flavours, and emotions of wine include the interaction you taste when sampling wine.

 The alcohol in wine dilates blood vessels and thus enhances the taste of wine.
 After a few bottles of wine, your alcohol level will quickly influence your taste buds, which makes it difficult to differentiate from other drinks.

 The acidity flavor is familiar to your tongue until you taste the wine that contains it.
 While wine is good for acidity, it has too much of a sharp taste.
-With correct concentrations, acidity brings the flavors of the grapes and berries to your mouth, which give you the perfect bite.
+With correct concentrations, acidity brings the flavours of the grapes and berries to your mouth, which gives you the perfect bite.

-Tannins, which are proteins found in grape and other fruit skins, are yet another taste influence.
-It gives a pleasant sensation to your tongue and provides feelings of different flavors when the wine has the right amount of tannins.
+Tannins, proteins found in grape and other fruit skins, are yet another taste influence.
+It gives a pleasant sensation to your tongue and provides feelings of different flavours when the wine has the right amount of tannins.

-The final wine flavor is oak.
+The final wine flavour is oak.
 Oak.
 White oak is inserted into the wine during its production process.
-It is transmitted during aging, as many wines spend a little time in oak barrels.
-The ability to extract the flavor depends on the time that the wine is left in an oak or cask barrel.
+It is transmitted during ageing, as many wines spend little time in oak barrels.
+The ability to extract the flavour depends on when the wine is left in an oak or cask barrel.

-It would be best if you always read as much about the components responsible for the flavors before you begin to taste wine or differentiate flavors.
-This way – you know more of what you taste and can enjoy wine.
+It would be best if you always read as much about the components responsible for the flavours before you begin to taste wine or differentiate flavours.
+This way – you know more about your taste and can enjoy wine.